-The four code change proposals that the Statewide CASE Team is recommending are described below.
+The three code change proposals that the Statewide CASE Team is recommending are described below.
 These proposals aim to improve the energy performance of large boiler systems used for space and water heating and gas service water heating systems.
 The two proposals that impact the minimum thermal efficiency of high-capacity boiler and gas service water heating systems are closely modeled on requirements that are in ANSI/ASHRAE/IES Standard 90.1-2019 - Energy Standard for Buildings Except Low-Rise Residential Buildings (ASHRAE 90.1-2019).

 The proposed prescriptive requirements for gas boiler systems would raise the minimum thermal efficiency of gas-fired hot water boiler systems for space heating to a weighted-thermal efficiency of 90 percent.
-This change impacts gas hot water boiler systems of capacities between 1 and 10 MMBtu/h installed in any type of building including all newly constructed nonresidential buildings and large multifamily buildings.
+This change impacts gas hot water boiler systems of capacities between 1 and 10 million Btu/h installed in newly constructed nonresidential and high-rise residential buildings.
 Boilers within the same building but on separate loops are not considered to be a part of the same system.
 Weighted thermal efficiencies are calculated based off the input each boiler provides to the total system capacity.
-For instance, if there are two individual boilers that are a part of a system, one with a capacity of 1 MMBtu/h and efficiency of 95 percent and the other with a capacity of 500,000 Btu/h and efficiency of 90 percent, the weighted thermal efficiency is 93.3 percent.
+For instance, if there are two individual boilers that are a part of a system, one with a capacity of 1 million Btu/h and efficiency of 95 percent and the other with a capacity of 500,000 Btu/h and efficiency of 90 percent, the weighted thermal efficiency is 93.3 percent.
 Space heating boilers installed in individual dwelling units would not be included in the calculation of thermal efficiency.
 Additionally, individual gas boilers with input capacity less than 300,000 Btu/h would not be included in calculations of the total system input or thermal efficiency.
-That is, when calculating whether or not the proposed standard is triggered by the capacity of the boiler systems, boilers with capacity less than 300,000 Btu/h are not included.
-Furthermore, if the boiler system is within the impacted capacity threshold boilers with capacities less than 300,000 Btu/h are not included in the weighted system thermal efficiency.
 Table 5 below shows what system and individual level thresholds trigger this requirement for gas boilers.

-This measure would also add two requirements for the hot water distribution system that aim to optimize condensing operation:
+This measure would also add two requirements for the hot water distribution system that aim to optimize condensing operation for boilers in the scope of the measure:

-- 1. Hot water return entering the boiler(s) must be 120°F or less. - 2.
-Flow rates for supply hot water that recirculates directly into the return system must be no greater than 20 percent of the design flow of the operating boiler.
+- Space heating coils and heat exchangers are sized so that under design conditions the return temperature of hot water to hot water boilers is 120°F or less. - b.
+Hot water space heating systems is designed so that under all conditions the return water entering the boiler(s) must be 120°F or less, or flow rates for supply hot water that recirculates directly into the return system must be no greater than 20 percent of the design flow of the operating boiler.

-The proposal includes a trade-off wherein boiler systems do not need to meet the thermal efficiency and hot water distribution design requirements if 25 percent of the annual space heating requirement is provided by on site renewable energy, site-recovered energy, or heat recovery chillers or where half or more of the design heating load is served using perimeter convective heating, radiant ceiling panels, or both.
+The proposal includes a trade-off wherein boiler systems do not need to meet the thermal efficiency and hot water distribution design requirements if 25 percent of the annual space heating requirement is provided by on site renewable energy, siterecovered energy, or heat recovery chillers or where half or more of the design heating load is served using perimeter convective heating, radiant ceiling panels, or both.